TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 This mod is still largely untested, feedback at Nexus page welcome.

 Thanks:
-Kojima Productions for the great game.
+Kojima Productions for the great game
 Sergeanur for qartool
 atvaark for his fox tools
 ThreeSocks3 for finding the custom text output for Announce log.
-Check out his Basic Trainer mod. emoose for cracking lua in fpks
+Check out his Basic Trainer mod. emoose for cracking lua in fpks jRavens for testing

 Preperation/insurance:
 Back up your save files for safety